How quickly should Florida grow?

 In the past 100 years, Florida’s population has grown from less than 1 million to more than 21 million.
 From just one urban area in the nation’s top 100 largest metro areas in 1920, we now have seven.

-The MSA (Metropolitan Statistical Area) area of Miami ranks seventh.
+The MSA area of Miami ranks 7th.
 Tampa-St. Pete ranks 18th.
 Orlando ranks 23rd, Jacksonville is 40th.
 Metro Sarasota-Bradenton ranks 72nd.
-Metro Fort Myers-Naples ranks 76th.
+Metro Ft.
+Myers-Naples ranks 76th.
 Metro Lakeland-Polk ranks 81st.

 Predictions are Florida will be over 30 million in population in just 20 years.
 Wow.
 Are you proud of Florida’s growth – or are you sad?